What is Citizen Advocacy?

 Citizen Advocacy is a registered charity founded in 1974.
 Together with the people of Ottawa we deliver support and advocacy that will enhance the quality of life, socially-valued roles and choice for people living with disabilities and their families.

-Everyday Champions is a unique program that matches Advocates, people of all walks of life in the community with Friends, those who are living with a disability and may be isolated and vulnerable with nowhere else to turn for friendship and support.
+Everyday Champions is a unique program that matches volunteer Advocates, people of all walks of life in the community, with Friends, those who are living with a disability and who may be isolated, lonely and vulnerable with nowhere else to turn for friendship and support.
 Many of these matches become long- standing, mutually-rewarding relationships that flourish over decades.
 A great example is the match between Robin and Mike.
 Robin lives with autism and can’t speak, but the two men communicate with ease.
 Their usual routine is to go out for lunch and take long walks along the Ottawa River or the Rideau Canal.
 Mike knows he can’t take away Robin’s challenges, but he can offer Robin a short respite and something to look forward to.
 Robin teaches Mike about acceptance, honesty and overcoming fear.

-How many people is the Everyday Champions program serving?
+How many people does the Everyday Champions program support?

-Over the years, Citizen Advocacy has facilitated thousands of matches with those who live with mental and physical disabilities.
-Currently, there are more than 300 people waiting for an Advocate.
-The Everyday Champions program currently serves 294 people, statistics on gender and type of disability below.
+Over the years, Citizen Advocacy has facilitated thousands of matches with those who live with disabilities.

 Citizen Advocacy operates due to the generosity of the community including various levels of government, business, corporations as well as support from individuals.